How to choose kids shoes

 - It’s wise to seek professional help when selecting a shoe for your child.
 After purchase, to make sure the shoes are a perfect fit, wear them for a few hours inside the house.
 Afterwards, check your child’s feet for redness or signs of discomfort.

 If your child has an excessively flat foot or complains of heel or knee pain, consult a podiatrist.
-Docpods designs orthotics for children to provide arch support and optimal alignment and help decrease the pain associated with foot pain from growing feet.
+Our designs innersoles for children to provide arch support and optimal alignment and help decrease the pain associated with foot pain from growing feet.